 Sales in this VPA for solar lighting devices can happen in any Indian state.
-It will be ensured that threshold for Type 1 SSC projects is not exceeded for the solar lighting devices and all requirements of the applied methodologies (namely TPDDTEC v3.1 and AMS.I.A. v14) and the PoA eligibility criteria are met.
+It will be ensured that threshold for Type 1 SSC projects is not exceeded and all requirements of the applied methodology AMS.I.A. v14 and the PoA eligibility criteria are met.
 ERs shall be calculated at actual sales numbers complying with relevant methodological requirements.

 The program is a voluntary initiative coordinated by Micro Energy Credits Corporation Private Limited (MEC), the CME of the PoA, and implemented by MEC's Partner Organizations (PO).
-The improved cookstove are implemented by Shri Kshetra Dharmasthala Rural Development Project (SKDRDP)4 and solar lighting system are implemented by SKDRDP and several other PO's.
+The improved cookstove are implemented by Shri Kshetra Dharmasthala Rural Development Project (SKDRDP)5 and solar lighting system are implemented by SKDRDP, Samasta Microfinance6, Greenlight Planet7 and several other PO's.
 The exact number of solar lighting systems implemented will be made available at the time of verification as deployment of these systems is done in a phased manner depending on demand from clients.